Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 Data can be returned in two ways.

 When `codeHandlesReturn` is `false` or missing, the connector will, upon completion of the execution, return the values of the Python global variables at the end of execution.
-Specifically, the connector will return single result consisting of the following properties;
+Specifically, the connector will return a single result consisting of the following properties;

 - `pythonCallResults` (Object) -- this is a VAIL object containing properties corresponding to the Python global variables of the code executed.
 All Python global variables that can be encoded in JSON are returned unless limited by the `limitReturnTo` parameter.
 If `limitReturnTo` is specified, then only the Python global variables listed are returned.
-- `connectorRuntimeInfo` (Object) -- this is a VAIL object containing some runtime information if 1) the connector has been configured to return such information (see `returnRuntimeInformation` [above](#configuration)), and 2) that `codeHandlesReturn` is absent of `false`.
+- `connectorRuntimeInfo` (Object) -- this is a VAIL object containing some runtime information if 1) the connector has been configured to return such information (see `returnRuntimeInformation` [above](#configuration)), and 2) that `codeHandlesReturn` is absent or `false`.
 When present, the value returned may contain some of the following properties:
     - `totalTime` -- the amount of time used to run the code
     - `executionTime` -- the amount of time spent executing the code sent down
     - `compileTime` -- the amount of time spent compiling the code.
 If missing, no compilation was performed.
     - `currentCacheSize`-- the number of items in the compiled code cache
     - `cacheCapacity`-- the size (in terms of number of items) in the compiled code cache.

-When `codeHandlesReturns` is `true`, the executed code takes on the responsibility for sending data back.
+When `codeHandlesReturn` is `true`, the executed code takes on the responsibility for sending data back.
 This is done by calling the Python Connector SDK calls `send_query_response()` or `send_query_error()`.
 Please see that documentation for details about these calls.

 To provide context for the operation of your code, the following Python global variables will be set.